r1oga/ts-csv/README.md

-# Sorter
+# Football

-Sort list of numbers, a string or a linked list with a [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) algorithm.
+Load, parse and filter a csv file.

 # Requirements